What To Expect During a

 Your eye doctor may perform this test early in the eye exam to obtain an approximation of your eyeglass prescription.

-In retinoscopy, the room lights will be dimmed and you will be given a large target (usually the big "E" on the chart) to fixate on.
+In retinoscopy, the room lights will be dimmed and you will be asked to focus on a large target (usually the big "E" on the eye chart).
 As you stare at the "E," your eye doctor will shine a light at your eye and flip lenses in a machine in front of your eyes.
+This test estimates which lens powers will best correct your distance vision.

-Based on the way the light reflects from your eye, your doctor is able to "ballpark" your prescription sometimes right on the money!
+Based on the way the light reflects from your eye, your doctor is able to estimate the power of eyeglasses required to correct your vision.

 This test is especially useful for children and patients who are unable to accurately answer the doctor's questions.